Swedish Adjectives

 Adjectives are words that are used to describe or provide extra information about a noun or pronoun.
-In this lesson you'll learn how to use adjectives in the Swedish language, as well as some common Swedish adjectives.
-Useful sentence templates to use with adjectives are also shown.
+In this lesson you'll learn how to use adjectives in the Swedish language.
+You'll also learn some common Swedish adjectives.
+Useful sentence templates to use with adjectives are also included.

-Online flashcards and a quiz are included to help you learn these adjectives.
+Online flashcards and a quiz are included to help you learn the Swedish adjectives included in this lesson.

 Regular Adjectives